stuylinux/stuylinux.org/content/posts/mac_spoofing.md

 At first, I thought this would be a pain to do with NetworkManager, as it manages most aspects of networking itself, overriding the changes of simple tools like `macchanger`.

-However, NetworkManager DOES support MAC address spoofing now (even with multiple types!), and it's even simpler to use than the previous method.
+However, NetworkManager DOES support MAC address spoofing these days (even with multiple types!), and it's even simpler to use than the previous method.

 See [this Arch wiki post](https://wiki.archlinux.org/title/NetworkManager#Configuring_MAC_address_randomization) for more in-depth information about NetworkManager and MAC address randomization, but here are some simple steps that I used to turn on MAC address randomization.